LeongYuXuan/Assignment-1/README.md

 To do: Fix the overgrowing of the profiles
 Result: Far too late to modify.
 I have lost too much marks for it to be worth it since this was being done 2 days past the deadline

+Test: Fixing Code for validation
+Observations: Almost thought the entire page was broken after I tried fixing the doctype thing.
+It was fixed after adding "flex-direction: column".
+Gave me a big scare.

 Credits:
 "Placeholder image" is sourced from me
 Ngee Ann logo sourced from their website (somewhere)